 ORDERED that the parties shall file a witness list identifying the names of the witnesses they will call, or may call, to testify at trial by no later than November 8, 2022.
 The parties shall designate each witness as one they "will call" or "may call."
-The parties shall also include in their notices the to the evidence in this case during their deliberations.
-The parties are directed to contact Daniel Barrett at (202) 354-3217 for more information and training on the use of JERS; and it is further
+The parties shall also include in their notices the parties are directed to contact Daniel Barrett at (202) 354-3217 for more information and training on the use of JERS; and it is further